YideSong/MinSCIE/README.md

 ("AMD"; "is"; "technology company")
 ```

+## Version

+This is the latest version of MinIE, which may give you different results than the original EMNLP-2017 version.
+The EMNLP-2017 version can be found [here](https://github.com/rgemulla/minie).

 ## Demo

 In general, the code for running MinIE in all of its modes is almost the same.
 The only exception is MinIE-D, which requires additional input (list of multi-word dictionaries).
 You can still use MinIE-D without providing multi-word dictionaries, but then MinIE-D assumes that you provided an empty dictionary, thus minimizing all the words which are candidates for dropping.